 “There is only one man who gave the order for that woman to be executed.
 That man, right, is now the head of Sinn Féin.”

 Former republican Evelyn Gilroy claims that Gerry Adams was the only person in a position to order the murder of Jean McConville.
-During The Troubles, Gilroy had been active in Divis, which was where McConville was abducted from.
+During The Troubles, Gilroy was active in the Divis area of Belfast.
+This is where McConville lived.

 Former Garda Detective Superintendent PJ Browne has claimed that Gerry Adams was “the leader of the psychotic IRA unit in Belfast in the early 1970s.”

-Using the pen name “Brownie”, Gerry Adams wrote articles for An Phoblacht, which is a newspaper that is published by Sinn Féin.
-At the time, Adams chose the pen name “Brownie” to protect his anonymity (Bobby Sands did a similar thing, choosing to write under the name “Marcella”).
+Using the pen name “Brownie”, Gerry Adams wrote articles for the republican newspaper An Phoblacht.
+At the time, Adams chose the pen name “Brownie” to protect his anonymity.
+Hunger striker Bobby Sands did a similar thing, choosing to write under the name “Marcella”.
 Adams was an inmate in Long Kesh when he penned the articles in question.

-In a number of articles, the author “Brownie” made it perfectly clear that he was a member of the IRA.
+In a number of articles, “Brownie” admitted his role in the IRA.
 In one article, in 1976, “Brownie” wrote the following:

 “Rightly or wrongly, I am an IRA volunteer and, rightly or wrongly, I take a course of action as a means to bringing about a situation in which I believe the people of my country will prosper.
 The course I take involves the use of physical force.”